 - 3.1.
-90% upon your returning to us a signed contract, completion of our questionnaire and an invoice for the amount being claimed. - 3.2.
+90% upon your returning to us a signed contract, a completed evaluation template and an invoice for the amount being claimed. - 3.2.
 10% upon receipt by us of the evaluation report referred to in clause 4 below, a summary of expenditure (evidence of expenditure for amounts above £1,000 may be requested) and an invoice for the amount being claimed.